AdobeDocs/commerce-operations.en/help/configuration/cli/run-support-utilities.md

 'sales_order_grid'
 ```

-After the command completes, provide the database backup to {{site.data.var.ee}} Support.
+After the command completes, provide the database backup to Adobe Commerce Support.

-## Troubleshooting: display utilities and paths {#config-cli-spt-utils-trouble}
+## Troubleshooting: display utilities and paths

 We provide commands that display paths to utilities required by the Data Collector and the command line.
-You can use these commands, for example, if errors like the following display in the [Admin](https://glossary.magento.com/admin) or on the command line:
+You can use these commands, for example, if errors like the following display in the Admin or on the command line:

 ```terminal
 Utility lsof not found